Contact TAP Director Scott Mosher

 What are the hours of the program?

-TAP is a 8-month program that begins in mid-August.
+TAP is a 8-month program with two intakes per year (1st intake in August, the 2nd intake in November).
 Candidates should expect to be engaged from 7:30 to 3:30 five days a week with the exception of school holidays.

 Can I have a job at the same time?

 It is extremely difficult to meet the requirements of the TAP leading to direct licensure while holding another job.
 This is a full-time commitment.
 Please talk with a TAP faculty member to discuss further.

 The cost of the TAP program is $10,900.
 Upon successful completion of the program interns will be recommended to the Vermont Agency of Education for licensure.

 How am I going to pay for this program?

 The Vermont Student Assistance Program (VSAC) may provide low-interest loans with cost of living expenses included.
 Also, VSAC grants are available to qualified candidates.
 Contact VSAC at 800 226-1029 for more information.
 Other sources of funding may be D.O.L., "Troops to Teachers", Vermont Diversity Higher Learning Scholarships, and IBM's "Transition to Teaching".